yokolet/Poplar/README.md

   </extension>
 </extensions>
 ```
 Update the version as appropriate, the inclusion of this file means that you are able to use `pom.rb` in place of `pom.xml` to control your maven build.
 Here is the `pom.rb` for this project.
-Which uses jruby and commons-math-library jars during the build, further it allows for the copying of the commons-math-library into the project (into lib folder):-
+Which uses jruby and commons-math-library jars during the build, further it allows for the copying of the commons-math-library into the project:-

 ```ruby
 project 'poplar' do